wesfieldj/AndroidSDKTest/README.md

 - [Sample App](#demo)
 - [Known issues with integrating the SDK](#issues)
 - [Testing installs](#testing)

+## <a id="dashboard">💻 Create a dashboard for your app

+If your app does not have a `AppsFlyer dashboard` your will need to [Add a new app](https://support.appsflyer.com/hc/en-us/articles/207377436-Adding-a-new-app).

 ## <a id="installation">📲Adding the SDK to your project